Kingston & Surrey MVS

 Our vessels

-Our main vessel is 'Blue Light', a historic ex Police Launch built in 1951 with Perkins 130HP diesel engine.
+Blue Light, a historic ex Police Launch built in 1951 with Perkins 130HP diesel engine.
 She is 10 metres (30’) long with an enclosed cabin.
-She is powerful enough to tow any broken-down boat on the non-tidal Thames and cruises comfortably at 5mph or (just over 4 knots in maritime language).
 Blue Light’s permanent mooring is at Teddington, just downstream from Teddington Lock on the tidal Thames.

 Contact us